Want to know the best way to store spring onions? Let me show you how to store spring onions for maximum freshness and minimal food waste.

 Recently I learned how to store spring onions correctly.
 There’s no special magic involved – just give them the cut flowers treatment!
 When you pick or buy your spring onions simply keep them in a glass or vase of water on your kitchen countertop.
 There’s no need to refrigerate – just keep the water topped up.

-Your family and friends might think you’re a bit crazy storing your spring onions in this manner, but you’ll have the last laugh!
+Your family and friends might think you’re a bit absurd storing your spring onions in this manner, but you’ll have the last laugh!
 Your spring onions will stay firm and crunchy for around a week using this method, as opposed to lasting a couple of days in the fridge.

+A quick tip, though.
 As with cut flowers, remember to change your spring onion water when it turns cloudy for optimum freshness.

 And did you know you can even regrow your spring onions once you’ve finished with them?!
 It’s true – no sorcery involved!